The Tower of Babel

 "The View from the Tower of Babel"

-The Tenth LangSec IEEE S&P Workshop at the IEEE Security & Privacy Symposium 2024 will be held on May 23th, 2024.
+The Tenth LangSec IEEE S&P Workshop at the IEEE Security & Privacy Symposium 2024 was held on May 23th, 2024.

-The Ninth LangSec IEEE S&P Workshop at the IEEE Security & Privacy Symposium 2023 will be held on May 25th, 2023.
+The Ninth LangSec IEEE S&P Workshop at the IEEE Security & Privacy Symposium 2023 was held on May 25th, 2023.

 The Eighth LangSec IEEE S&P Workshop at the IEEE Security & Privacy Symposium 2022 was held as hybrid in-person/virtual on May 26th, 2022.